 There are a couple of downsides to the Wrangler.
 First is the sticker — over $30,000 CAD for a base model isn’t cheap.
 And since the initial safety rating of this newly redesigned Jeep was poor — one star from the Euro NCAP crash test — buying this SUV might be an exercise in optimism.

-If the Wrangler is industrialized and made for tripping over trees, the Chevy Sierra Denali is the truck you’d take out to dinner and be proud to hand the keys to the valet.
+If the Wrangler is industrialized and made for tripping over trees, the GMC Sierra Denali is the truck you’d take out to dinner and be proud to hand the keys to the valet.

 This is a truck for the family.
-It’s got all the hallmarks of a hard-working Chevy truck with an interior that’s made for hauling the kids.
+It’s got all the hallmarks of a hard-working GMC truck with an interior that’s made for hauling the kids.

 First, the truck specs.
 It’s a big truck, with a big engine that can haul a big load — up to 12,200 lbs — with ease.
 Plus, all the modern technology you’d expect with a luxury truck.